 Below is a screenshot of what your final set up should look like:

-Step 2 requires setting up the code on your website that will send data back to your GA account.
+Step 2 requires setting up the code on your website that will send data back to your GA account to provide accurate web analytics..
 This step will involve coordination with your website development team or someone that has access to the admin section of your content management system (CMS).
 The first thing you want to do is visit your property settings to get your tracking code.
 This can be found by clicking the gear icon in the bottom left of the GA interface and then clicking Tracking Info > Tracking Code under the Property Settings.
 Below is a visual to help guide you through this process.

 You will want to copy and paste everything in the Global Site Tag (gtag.js) code box and send it to your developer including the instructions.
 In some cases, however, your developer or CMS admin might only need your Tracking ID, which can be found in the top of this menu, e.g., mine is UA-120788447-1.
 If you use a tool like Squarespace, then you only need the Tracking ID (also known as UA code).
 For more information on Google Tag Manager, you can click on Learn how to get started with Google Tag Manager.